 Store owners, through their managers and employees, must remove known dangers from the aisles, such as fallen produce, liquids or advertising displays that have fallen and pose a slip and fall or trip and fall risk.
 Also, the store cannot create a dangerous condition.
-When a store has created a dangerous condition or has noticed that a dangerous condition exists, it must either fix the condition or warn customers about its existence in order to prevent injuries.
+When a store creates dangerous conditions or has noticed that a dangerous condition exists, it must either fix the condition or warn customers about its existence in order to prevent injuries.
 If a hazard exists for a sufficiently long time such that the grocery store should have known about it and fixed it, they can also be held liable in that situation.

 The law says a claimant must prove that: